RedHat-Middleware-Workshops/dayinthelife-integration/support/install/Installation.md

 sed -i -e "s/ocp_apps_domain=.*$/ocp_apps_domain=apps.${INTERNAL_DOMAIN}.openshiftworkshop.com/g" *.inventory sed -i -e "s/usersno=.*/usersno=${NUM_USERS}/g" *.inventory
 ```

-1. Run the Ansible playbook script:
+9. Run the Ansible playbook script:
 ```
 ansible-playbook -i /root/dayinthelife-integration/support/install/ansible/inventory/integreatly.inventory /root/dayinthelife-integration/support/install/ansible/playbooks/openshift/integreatly.yml
 ```
 *NOTE*: This Ansible playbook is idempotent, meaning you can run it as many times as you like.
 If there are any failures the first time around, just run the script again and it should resolve the issue.

-1. Update the tutorial-web-app-operator to use WALKTHROUGH_LOCATION=https://github.com/RedHatWorkshops/dayinthelife-integration.git?walkthroughsFolder=/docs/labs/citizen-integrator-track&walkthroughsFolder=/docs/labs/developer-track&walkthroughsFolder=/docs/labs/operations-track,https://github.com/gpe-mw-training/integr8ly-walkthroughs
+10. Update the tutorial-web-app-operator to use WALKTHROUGH_LOCATION=https://github.com/RedHatWorkshops/dayinthelife-integration.git?walkthroughsFolder=/docs/labs/citizen-integrator-track&walkthroughsFolder=/docs/labs/developer-track&walkthroughsFolder=/docs/labs/operations-track,https://github.com/gpe-mw-training/integr8ly-walkthroughs
 ```
 oc patch webapp tutorial-web-app-operator -n webapp --type=merge -p '{ "spec": { "template": { "parameters": { "WALKTHROUGH_LOCATIONS": "https://github.com/RedHatWorkshops/dayinthelife-integration.git?walkthroughsFolder=/docs/labs/citizen-integrator-track&walkthroughsFolder=/docs/labs/developer-track&walkthroughsFolder=/docs/labs/operations-track,https://github.com/gpe-mw-training/integr8ly-walkthroughs" }}}}'
 ```

-1. Login to the tutorial web app as a new user, using these credentials:
+11. Login to the tutorial web app as a new user, using these credentials:
 ```
     dayinthelife-integration
     dayinthelife-integration
     github.com
 ```

-1. Perform a Sanity Check: Ensure the tutorial-web-app-operator is using the image version `0.17.0` and tutorial-web-app image version is `2.10.3`.
+12. Perform a Sanity Check: Ensure the tutorial-web-app-operator is using the image version `0.17.0` and tutorial-web-app image version is `2.10.3`.
 Most problems with Integreatly are related to the App version

+### INSTALLATION IS COMPLETE!